 Lone Mothers' Economic Inclusion

-- Recognize the different needs of lone-parent single-income families in all policy development and poverty-reduction measures.
+- Recognize the needs of lone-parent single-income families and lone mothers and apply a Gender-based Analysis Plus lens in all policy development and poverty reduction measures.

-- Accelerate the building of all forms of affordable housing across the province particularly for families with incomes between $30,000 and $90,000.
+- Accelerate the building of all forms of affordable non-market housing across the province particularly for families with incomes below $90,000.

 - Introduce an additional Early Years Success Supplement for all families receiving the BC Family Benefit with children aged five and under.

-- Raise the income and disability rates to the Market Basket Measure and tie the rates to inflation.
+- Raise the income and disability rates to the Market Basket Measure and index them to inflation.

-- Remove the annualized earning exemption (AEE) for those accessing disability assistance.
+- Remove the earning exemption (AEE) for those accessing disability assistance.

-- Annualize the earnings exemption for those accessing income assistance and raise it significantly.
+- Annualize the earnings exemption for those accessing income assistance and raise it above the poverty line.

-- Remove restrictions on access to education and training for parents on income and disability assistance and expand the Single Parents’ Employment Initiative.
+- Remove restrictions on education and training access for parents on income and disability assistance; expand the Single Parents’ Employment Initiative.

-- Transition all interested child care programs to $10-a-day sites to create up to 50,000 fully publicly funded spaces immediately and create a cohesive child-care system in BC that prioritizes the establishment of new $10-a-day ChildCareBC centres in child care deserts.
+- Transition all interested child care programs to $10-a-Day sites to create up to 50,000 fully publicly funded spaces; prioritize the $10-a-Day ChildCareBC centres in child care deserts and recognize non-standard shift work.

-- Establish full province-wide public delivery of before- and after-school care using the public school system to address the province-wide shortage of school-age childcare spaces.
+- Establish full province-wide public delivery of before-and-after-school care in our public school system.

 - Implement the ABC model as the legal test for determining employee status, reverse the onus of proof so workers are considered employees unless the employer can prove otherwise, and eliminate exemptions and carve-outs to the Employment Standards Act.